Chart Color Schemes

 Hassall Grove - Plumpton is characterized by a predominantly suburban housing profile, with above-average rates of outright home ownership

-The dwelling structure in Hassall Grove - Plumpton, as per the latest Census, consisted of 89.2% houses and 10.8% other dwellings (semi-detached, apartments, 'other' dwellings).
+Hassall Grove - Plumpton's dwelling structure, as per the latest Census, consisted of 89.2% houses and 10.8% other dwellings (semi-detached, apartments, 'other' dwellings).
 This compares to Sydney metro's figures of 80.7% houses and 19.4% other dwellings.
-Home ownership in Hassall Grove - Plumpton stood at 21.2%, with mortgaged dwellings at 51.2% and rented ones at 27.6%.
-The median monthly mortgage repayment was $2,120, higher than Sydney metro's average of $2,000.
-The median weekly rent figure was $420, compared to Sydney metro's $350.
+Home ownership in Hassall Grove - Plumpton was at 21.2%, similar to Sydney metro's level.
+Mortgaged dwellings accounted for 51.2%, while rented dwellings made up 27.6%.
+The median monthly mortgage repayment in the area was $2,120, higher than Sydney metro's average of $2,000.
+The median weekly rent figure stood at $420, compared to Sydney metro's $350.
 Nationally, Hassall Grove - Plumpton's mortgage repayments were significantly higher than the Australian average of $1,863, with rents substantially above the national figure of $375.

 Frequently Asked Questions - Housing